Arun7318/Customer_Churn/README.md

   ![img](CustomerContract.PNG)

-      From the graph, the number of customers churned is high for month to month(M2M)contract.Above the 50% of customers are M2M contract.
+      From the graph, the number of customers churned is high for month to month(M2M)contract.
+      Above the 50% of customers are M2M contract.

  * On PaymentMethod based analysis, only the Electronic check payment methods churning rate is high.

    ![img](PaymentMethod.PNG)